Carpathian Forest is an odd band. Their first three releases are their

 trader networks.
 One year later, they signed to Avantgarde Music and recorded their first mini album.

-E.P. was taken from a line of the Edgar Allan Poe poem, "Dreamland".
-My first experience with this band was around the time
+the E.P. was taken from a line of the Edgar Allan Poe poem, "Dreamland".
+My first experience with this band was around the

-Morbid Fascination of Death came out.
-This album contained some decent songs, but it was nothing very special so
+time Morbid Fascination of Death came out.
+This album contained some decent songs, but it was nothing very special

-I paid very little attention to this band.
-It was only some years later, when my girlfriend turned me on to the earlier material
+so I paid very little attention to this band.
+It was only some years later, when my girlfriend turned me on to the earlier

-from this band, that I came to appreciate them in any way.
-From what I have heard, this is probably the pinnacle of this band's
+material from this band, that I came to appreciate them in any way.
+From what I have heard, this is probably the pinnacle

-a strong Hellhammer influence.
-The difference here is that the vocals are far more sinister and suitable for the music.
-There
+possesses a strong Hellhammer influence.
+The difference here is that the vocals are far more sinister and suitable for the

-is also a wicked lead solo that is reminiscent of old Bathory.
-There is some minimal keyboard use, as well, which is used
+music.
+There is also a wicked lead solo that is reminiscent of old Bathory.
+There is some minimal keyboard use, as well, which

 "The Pale Mist Hovers Towards the Nightly Shores" is next, and the old school feeling

 still dominates the sound, sounding much more like 1985 rather than 1995.
 This does not seem to have very much in common with